CommonJS Module Resolution

 const lib = require('./mylib');

-Bare specifiers - strings without a path prefix - trigger the most complex resolution path. require('lodash') needs to find lodash somewhere on the filesystem.
-Node's approach: start from the caller's directory and walk upward, checking for node_modules directories at each level.
+Bare specifiers enter the most package-shaped part of CommonJS resolution. require('lodash') has no path prefix, so Node has to find lodash somewhere on the filesystem.
+It starts from the caller's directory and walks upward, checking for node_modules directories at each level.

-The function Module._nodeModulePaths(from) generates the list of directories to search.
+Module._nodeModulePaths(from) generates that search list.
 For a file at /home/app/src/lib/foo.js, the list looks like this:

 /home/app/src/lib/node_modules